BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 ![A Connect X specific widgets factory](./connectxspecific.png)

-All widget, wether "base" widgets or Connect X specific, implement the `IWidget` interface.
-This makes it possible to add all types of widgets to layouts.
+All widgets, wether base widgets or Connect X specific, implement the `IWidget` interface.
+This makes it possible to add all types of widgets to containers.

 ### 4.2.
 Updating the layering for widget libraries
 The addition of Connect X specific widgets calls for reviewing the